aziule/typed-collections/README.md

 >
 > Jump to the [installation](#installation) or [documentation](#documentation)

 PHP is (somehow) good, but its dynamically typed nature can lead bad developers to write abominable code.
-And even more than one can think.
+And even more often than one can think.

-This is especially true for collection of items, where you can only rely on the PHPDoc (if any / if up-to-date / if accurate) or on a variable's name to guess what the array actually contains:
+This is especially true for collections (arrays) of items, where one can only rely on the PHPDoc (if any / if up-to-date / if accurate) or on a variable's name to guess what the array actually contains:

 ```php